6. Pantluci

 extremely repetitive, which became a larger and larger problem,

-forcing a redo of the morphology and phonology to allow for redu-
+forcing a redo of the morphology and phonology to allow for redupli-

-plication and a greater focus on aesthetics.
-By July 2022, the
+cation and a greater focus on aesthetics.
+By July 2022, the language

-language had expanded into a research project exploring esoteric
+had expanded into a research project exploring esoteric languages

-languages in general, with the language being used as an example.
+in general, with the language being used as an example.
+Phonology

-The phonology was once again scrapped and rebuilt with a focus on
+was scrapped again and rebuilt once again with a focus on serving

 By January 2023, its minimal inventory had made reduplication